 Others disagree, instead recommending two to three courses of preoperative chemotherapy in all patients with potentially resectable liver metastases, in part to select those patients who are most likely to benefit from resection .
 However, if preoperative chemotherapy is selected, the number of courses should be minimized.
 Radiographic response assessment should be performed at six week intervals, and surgery undertaken as soon as the metastases are clearly resectable.
 (See 'Chemotherapy-related liver toxicity' above.)

 The optimal chemotherapy regimen is not established.
-We consider the following combinations to represent reasonable choices: FOLFOX (table 7), FOLFOXIRI (table 6), or FOLFIRI plus either cetuximab (table 4) or panitumumab (for patients whose tumors lack RAS mutations).
-(See 'Regimen choice' above and "Treatment protocols for colorectal cancer".)
+We consider the following combinations to represent reasonable choices: FOLFOX (table 7), FOLFOXIRI (table 6), or FOLFIRI plus either cetuximab (table 4) or panitumumab (for patients with left-sided tumors lacking RAS and BRAF mutations).
+An algorithmic approach to selection of first-line chemotherapy for metastatic CRC, which includes recommendations for patients with potentially resectable CRC liver metastases, is presented in the algorithm (algorithm 1).
+(See 'Regimen choice' above and "Treatment protocols for small and large bowel cancer".)

 ●Upfront chemotherapy is an appropriate option for patients with initially unresectable liver metastases; however, the likelihood of downstaging a patient with truly unresectable disease to the point of resectability is only 10 to 15 percent.
 Furthermore, longer durations of preoperative chemotherapy increase the potential for liver toxicity and postoperative complications.

 If it is attempted, the optimal regimen for conversion therapy in this setting is not established.
 Given the potential for treatment-related toxicity with bevacizumab and the modest improvement in overall response rate when this agent is added to oxaliplatin, we prefer an oxaliplatin-based systemic combination regimen without bevacizumab, or FOLFOXIRI (for young healthy patients who are able to tolerate it).
-For patients with metachronous metastases who have received adjuvant FOLFOX in the preceding 12 months, FOLFIRI with or without cetuximab or panitumumab (for wild-type RAS only) is a reasonable option.
-(See 'Choice of regimen' above and "Treatment protocols for colorectal cancer".)
+For patients with metachronous metastases who have received adjuvant FOLFOX in the preceding 12 months, FOLFIRI with or without cetuximab or panitumumab (for left sided tumors lacking RAS/BRAF mutations) is a reasonable option.
+(See 'Choice of regimen' above and "Treatment protocols for small and large bowel cancer".)

 ●For patients who have hepatic metastases at initial presentation, the optimal timing of liver resection is uncertain.
 We suggest one-stage surgery, if feasible (Grade 2C).
 If not feasible, resection of liver metastases can follow six to eight weeks after resection of the primary tumor.
 (See 'Timing of hepatectomy in patients presenting with metastases' above.)